 Figure 3 displays a simplified system architecture for both projects, EU-Spirit (left) and LinkingAlps (right).
 The EU-Spirit components and their basic architecture can be described like the following:

-Active Server (AS): Component which acts as the backend for the UI, and uses the services of the RCC (location identification, journey planning, stop events, service information).
+Active Server (AS): Component which acts as the backend for the UI and uses the services of the RCC (location identification, journey planning, stop events, service information).

-Ring Connection Composer (RCC): Component which is asked by the active servers, in order to fulfil queries of the active server.
+Ring Connection Composer (RCC): Component, which is asked by the active servers, in order to fulfil queries of the active server.
 It uses the services of the passive servers, i.e., distributing the queries and composing the corresponding responses.

-Passive Server (PS): Component which is queried by the RCC, in order to fulfil partial tasks (location identification, partial journey planning, stop events, service information).
+Passive Server (PS): Component, which is queried by the RCC, in order to fulfil partial tasks (location identification, partial journey planning, stop events, service information).

 For a description of the LinkingAlps architecture see chapter 3 of this document.